 Rockland (MA) Police Dept. in the Rockland Standard

-Several NFSTC classes are delivered using a blended learning approach, in which students complete preparatory work online before attending classroom- and scenario-based instruction at the NFSTC training facility in Largo.
+Several NFSTC courses have been delivered using a blended learning approach, in which students complete preparatory work online before attending classroom- and scenario-based instruction.
 This approach enables all trainees to acquire the same level of fundamental knowledge about the area of study and reinforces skills learned in the classroom environment.
-In addition to maximizing class preparation, assessment and results, this method of delivery minimizes time away from the job.
+This method maximizes class preparation, assessment and results, and minimizes time away from the job.

 NFSTC presented a poster with additional information about blended learning at the 2010 National Institute of Justice conference.